mysterioustrousers/flunk/README.md

 Once you call `assertions`, the request is fired and a `result` method is available within the assertions block containing the response.

+### Generator

+To generate a flunk test:

+    rails g generate flunk_test User

+This will create an integration test: test/integration/users_test.rb

 ### Example

 It's your typical rails integration test, but inherits from Flunk: